bawajan/docs.getcloudify.org/content/cli/orch_cli/plugins.md

                               specified, the current tenant will be used
 *  `--include-logs / --no-logs`  - Include logs in returned events [default: True]
 *  `--json-output`              -  Output events in a consumable JSON format
-*  `-f, --force`                 Force running the update also in case a blueprint (for which the update is executed) is used as a component
+* `-f, --force`                 Force running the update when the previous update has failed to finish successfully.
+This flag applies to both direct deployment update and cascading update to components.

 #### Example